Things to note:Copywriting rates

 My minimum project fee for new clients is $5,000.

-But wait…I could pay $250 for a landing page somewhere else, Sara!
+But wait…I could pay $500 for a sales page somewhere else, Sara!

 I get it.
 You could.
-I’ll eagerly await your return when you realize that your offer deserves better copy than what you’re getting at that rate.
+I’ll eagerly await your return when you realize that your offer deserves better strategy + copy than what you’re getting at that rate.

-Here’s the thing: While $250 copy might spontaneously get lucky sometimes, I can pretty much guarantee the copywriters producing it aren’t losing themselves in mounds of strategic research to turn out high-converting headlines, or getting so familiar with your funnel that they can identify the smallest of leaks.
+Okay, I was being a biiit snarky there, but here’s the thing: While $500 copy might spontaneously get lucky sometimes, I can pretty much guarantee the copywriters producing it aren’t losing themselves in mounds of strategic research to turn out high-converting headlines, or getting so familiar with your funnel that they can identify the smallest of leaks.

 I love your excitement!

 At any given time, I’m typically booking at least 6-8 weeks out.

 A tip: Don’t wait until you need your copy tomorrow to reach out.
 Get in touch now, even if your launch is months in the making.
 (The more lead time?
 The better.)